Vikings seek new leadership, fire GM Spielman, coach Zimmer

 After Blair Walsh missed a 27-yard field goal in the 2015 playoffs that would have given the Vikings a victory over Seattle, Zimmer became especially hard on kickers, too.

-In 2018, the Vikings drafted kicker Daniel Carlson in the fifth round.
-In his second NFL game, he missed all three field goals at Green Bay, including two in overtime in a 29-29 tie.
+In 2018, after letting Keenum leave as a free agent and signing Cousins, the Vikings drafted kicker Daniel Carlson in the fifth round.
+In his second NFL game he missed all three field goals at Green Bay, including two in overtime in a 29-29 tie.
 The Vikings impulsively released him the next day.
 When asked for an explanation, Zimmer said, “Did you see the game?”

 Carlson missed just three field goals for Las Vegas this season.
 He sent the Raiders to the playoffs on Sunday by going 5 for 5 with the 47-yard overtime winner.